-The Compensation Committee did not grant any new long-term cash incentive awards to our executive officers in fiscal 2015, in keeping with the 2012 redesign of our long-term incentive program to emphasize premium-priced share options.

-For several fiscal years before 2013, the Compensation Committee had granted long-term cash incentive awards to reflect our pay-for-performance culture and philosophy, enhance our ability to manage the number of shares available under our equity compensation plans, and balance the focus on share price appreciation created through equity awards with cash awards based on the achievement of financial metrics that drive long-term company and shareholder value creation.
-The last of these long-term cash incentive awards held by our executive officers were originally granted in fiscal year 2012 with a performance cycle of four fiscal years, payable 25% for each of our fiscal years ending June 30, 2012, 2013, 2014, and 2015 based on Cimpress' achievement of adjusted EPS targets developed by the Compensation Committee for each of the four fiscal years.
-Adjusted EPS for the 2012-2015 cash incentive awards has the same definition as adjusted EPS for the annual cash incentive awards described above.
+Because Sean Quinn was promoted to Chief Financial Officer in October 2015 and was not an executive officer at the beginning of fiscal year 2016, he participated in our long-term incentive program for non-executive employees.
+Under this program, Mr. Quinn received restricted share units and a four-year cash incentive award in fiscal year 2016 and also received payouts under the four-year cash incentive awards he received in previous fiscal years.
+For fiscal years 2016 and before, we granted long-term cash incentive awards to our non-executive employees to reflect our pay-for-performance culture and philosophy, enhance our ability to manage the number of shares available under our equity compensation plans, and balance the focus on share price appreciation created through equity awards with cash awards based on the achievement of financial metrics that drive long-term company and shareholder value creation.
+Each long-term cash incentive award has a performance cycle of four fiscal years, and each employee is eligible to receive 25% of his or her total award for each fiscal year in the performance cycle based on Cimpress' achievement of adjusted NOPAT performance goals.
+We use the same definition of adjusted NOPAT for purposes of the long-term cash incentive awards as we do for the annual cash incentive awards described above.
 We measure performance on an annual basis and make payments for each fiscal year in the performance cycle based on the level of goal achievement for that fiscal year.
-As set forth in the 2012-2015 award agreements with our executive officers, our adjusted EPS goals for fiscal 2015 were as follows: